-- You're in Hot Water - To explore different ways of using solar energy, students build a model solar water heater and determine how much it can heat water in a given amount of time.
+- Design and Test Model Solar Water Heaters - To explore different ways of using solar energy, students build a model solar water heater and determine how much it can heat water in a given amount of time.
 Solar water heaters work by solar radiation and convection.

-- Cooking with the Sun - Students learn about using energy from the sun for heating and cooking as they build and compare the performance of four solar cooker designs.
+- Cooking with the Sun: Comparing Yummy Solar Cooker Designs - Students learn about using energy from the sun for heating and cooking as they build and compare the performance of four solar cooker designs.